falconkirtaran/pgjwt/README.md

 ## Install

-You will require sudo privledges and the postgres development libraries for your operating system in most cases.
+You will require sudo privileges and the postgres development libraries for your operating system in most cases.
 For ubuntu on postgres 9.5 for example, you can install them with: